littl3field/HassanKit_Target_Detection/README.md

 ```

 ### Output:
-result.txt = full list of data collected from the server
+- result.txt = full list of data collected from the server
-matches.txt = all users matched within the dataset
+- matches.txt = all users matched within the dataset

 This is a quick bodge script to automate the task right now.
 I'll improve it if the attack continues.

-I will add argparse soon to make querying easier, it's late AToW.
+Note: Script might not grab all files, it depends on your bandwith.
+I'll improve this soon.